 King Solomon Baptist Church

-King Solomon Baptist Church is a former church notable for its Tudor Revival-style sanctuary and Art Deco-style auditorium at Fourteenth and Marquette streets in the Northwest Goldberg neighborhood of Detroit, Michigan.
-It was built for Temple Baptist, a conservative, pro-segregationist church, it later became home to King Solomon Baptist Church.
+King Solomon Baptist Church is a former church notable for its Tudor Revival-style sanctuary and Art Deco-style auditorium in the Northwest Goldberg neighborhood of Detroit, Michigan.
+It was built for Temple Baptist, a conservative, pro-segregationist church, and later became home to King Solomon Baptist Church.

-Temple Baptist purchased four acres on Grand River Boulevard between Monica and Prairie streets in November 1943 with the plan to create a satellite church at the cost of $10,000.
+Realizing that a substantial number of worshippers resided in the suburbs, in November 1943 Temple Baptist purchased four acres on Grand River Boulevard near Monica and Prairie Streets with the goal of creating a satellite church.
 9

-Norris was a dedicated fundamentalist who voiced opinions regarding race relations and segregation routinely.
-He withdrew his Detroit and Fort Worth congregations from the Northern Baptist Conference and Southern Baptist Conference, deciding to establish the Premillennial Missionary Baptist Fellowship and then endorsed the Ku Klux Klan and organizations who routinely denied equal opportunities to African-Americans.
-13 Norris similarly prohibited black people from entering Temple Baptist.
+Rev. Norris, a dedicated fundamentalist who voiced opinions regarding race relations and segregation routinely, withdrew his Detroit and Fort Worth congregations from the Northern Baptist Conference and Southern Baptist Conference after establishing the Premillennial Missionary Baptist Fellowship.
+Norris then endorsed the Ku Klux Klan and organizations that routinely denied equal opportunities to African-Americans.
+13 Unsurprisingly, Norris similarly prohibited black people from entering Temple Baptist.
 1

-By the 1950s, the Northwest Goldberg neighborhood had become more racially diverse, and in response, Vick relocated Temple Baptist to their more suburban Grand River Boulevard location in 1952.
-4 13 After its Grand River Boulevard site became more racially mixed, Temple Baptist relocated once again to West Chicago Avenue and Telegraph Road.
+In response to Detroit’s evolving demographics, Vick relocated Temple Baptist to their suburban Grand River Boulevard location in 1952.
+4 13 But after the neighborhood surrounding its suburban location became more racially mixed, Temple Baptist relocated once again to West Chicago Avenue and Telegraph Road.

-The deacons of the church voted 29 to 7 to end the anti-black policy of the church in September 1985, officially allowing people of other races membership.
-There was much resistance and membership at Temple Baptist declined by 90%.
+In September 1985, the deacons of the church voted 29 to 7 to end the anti-black policy of the church, officially allowing people of other races membership.
+There were much resistance and membership at Temple Baptist declined by 90%.
 4

 King Solomon Baptist Church

-King Solomon Baptist Church was founded in 1926 at 1551 Rivard Street.
-13 The congregation merged with Mount Nebo Baptist Church in 1927 and by the 1930s, worship services were being held in a church at 9244 Delmar Street.
+King Solomon Baptist Church was founded at 1551 Rivard Street in 1926 and merged with Mount Nebo Baptist Church in 1927.
+13 By the 1930s, worship services were being held in a church at 9244 Delmar Street.

-King Solomon Baptist recruited Rev. Theodore Sylvester Boone, one of the most prominent black pastors in Texas, in 1944, 13 and it purchased the former home of Temple Baptist in 1951.
+In 1944, the church recruited Rev. Theodore Sylvester Boone, one of the most prominent black pastors in Texas.
+13 Under the charismatic pastor, the congregation blossomed and in 1951, King Solomon purchased the former Temple Baptist Church site.
 2 5 The auditorium was renovated to serve as the sanctuary while the basement of the circa 1925 church was turned into a youth activity center that included a boxing ring, roller skating rink, dance floor, and space for a choir.

-The original circa 1920 church building was abandoned in 2010 over unpaid water and electric bills, although the congregation continued to meet in the circa 1937 auditorium.
-In March 2011, King Solomon Baptist was listed within a historic district, 1 and the church was listed on the National Register of Historic Places in April 2015.
+The original circa 1920 church building built by Temple Baptist was abandoned in 2010 over unpaid water and electric bills.
+The congregation continued to meet in the circa 1937 auditorium.